Asian stocks rise ahead of central bank meetings

 U.S. markets were due to reopen following a three-day weekend.

-India's Sensex opened 0.1% lower at 7,518.60.
-New Zealand and Bangkok gained while Singapore and Jakarta declined.

-Meanwhile, investors looked ahead to this week's meeting of the European Central Bank, which is expected to debate when to withdraw bond purchases and other stimulus for economies that use the euro.
+Investors looked ahead to this week's meeting of the European Central Bank, which is expected to debate when to withdraw bond purchases and other stimulus for economies that use the common euro currency.

 “Attention will be on whether the policymakers start to taper asset purchases, especially in light of recent stronger-than-expected inflation data,” said Anderson Alves of ActivTrades in a report.